briansmith337/zulip/templates/zerver/help/change-the-default-language-for-your-organization.md

 {!admin-only.md!}

-Zulip has been translated or partially translated into a number of different languages.
-You can see which languages Zulip supports, and help add support for new languages on **[Transifex](https://www.transifex.com/zulip/zulip/)**.
+Axxess has been translated or partially translated into a number of different languages.
+You can see which languages Axxess supports, and help add support for new languages on **[Transifex](https://www.transifex.com/zulip/zulip/)**.

 If your organization usually uses a language other than English, you can set